volatilityfoundation/volatility3/doc/source/Linux.rst

 Linux Tutorial
 ==============

-This guide gives you a brief introduction to how volatility3 works and some demonstration of several of the plugins available from
+This guide will give you a brief overview of how volatility3 works as well as a demonstration of several of the plugins available in the suite of plugins.

 Acquiring memory
 ----------------